RimworldTogether/Guide/src/README.md

-# Rimworld Together Guide
+# RimWorld Together Guide

 ## Introduction
-Rimworld Together is a simple mod that keeps all player games in sync.
+RimWorld Together is a simple mod that keeps all player games in sync.

 ## Getting Started
 To run the server, there are a couple options.
 Check out the [Getting Started](https://rimworldtogether.github.io/Guide/selfhosting/getting-started.html) page to learn more.